How to Make a Granny Hexagon Butterfly!

-These butterflies are so cute and easy to make!
+A crochet granny hexagon butterfly is so cute and easy to make!
 They are a great way too to use up some of your scrap yarn and ribbon too…all you need is a finished hexagon (tutorial below), some ribbon and scissors.
 Let’s make a pretty butterfly, shall we?

 The blue-edged hexagon above was worked in 5 rounds and the yellow-edged hexagon was made in 4 rounds.
-Click below for a full video tutorial on how to make a hexagon stitch by stitch:

 When you’re finished, weave in any ends and follow these simple steps: